 Before Tom’s catch the previous “unofficial” Walleye record for Maine was held by Nathan Lawler of Portland Maine.
 In August of 2009, Nathan pulled in a 5 lb 7 oz Walleye from Messalonskee Lake.

 As the record books show, if you want to go walleye fishing in Maine you best check out the Belgrade Lakes.
-This are the best place to go walleye fishing in MI.
+It is truly one of the best places to go walleye fishing in MI.

 Are There Walleye in Maine?